 In this article, we look at which colors and patterns go well together to make your photos and videos look great.

 About Color Theory

-The color theory also suggests that one can create designs pleasing to the eye by using complementary colors or colors are opposite one another on the color wheel.
+Color theory also suggests that one can create designs pleasing to the eye by using complementary colors or colors are opposite one another on the color wheel.
 For example, look at advertising and see how many companies use the combination of orange and blue or green and red in their packaging.
 They do this because these complementary colors grab the eye.